Pete-Hall/weekend-jquery-server-calculator/README.md

 - [ ] allow a user to click on an entry in the History list to re-run that calculation.
 This should display the answer on the calculator interface like a normal calculation.
   - [x] add to baseline calculator
   - [ ] add to stretch interface
-- [ ] add animation to button clicks
+- [ ] add animation/style to button clicks
   - [ ] add to baseline calculator
   - [ ] add to stretch interface